-- 3.20 Regulation 102 of the Amended Habitats Regulations 2010 requires an Appropriate Assessment where "a land use plan is likely to have a significant effect on a European site (either alone or in combination with other plans or projects) and is not directly connected with or necessary to the management of the site".
-Therefore, as well as considering the likely effects of the Draft Local Plan Part 2 alone on European sites, it is necessary to consider whether there may be significant effects from the Local Plan in combination with other plans or projects. - 3.21 In accordance with recent guidance on HRA18, the potential for in-combination effects need only be considered for effects of the Draft Local Plan Part 2 identified as unlikely to have a significant effect alone, but which could combine with the effects of other plans and projects to produce a significant effect. - 3.22 The first stage in identifying potential 'in-combination' effects involves identifying which other plans and projects in addition to the new Local Plan may affect the European sites that will be the focus of the HRA.
+3.24 Regulation 102 of the Amended Habitats Regulations 2010 requires an Appropriate Assessment where "a land use plan is likely to have a significant effect on a European site (either alone or in combination with other plans or projects) and is not directly connected with or necessary to the management of the site".
+Therefore, as well as considering the likely effects of the Draft Publication Local Plan Section 2 alone on European sites, it is necessary to consider whether there may be significant effects from the Local Plan in combination with other plans or projects.

+- 3.25 In accordance with recent guidance on HRA18, the potential for in-combination effects need only be considered for effects of the Draft Publication Local Plan Section 2 identified as unlikely to have a significant effect alone, but which could combine with the effects of other plans and projects to produce a significant effect. - 3.26 The first stage in identifying potential 'in-combination' effects involves identifying which other plans and projects in addition to the new Local Plan may affect the European sites that will be the focus of the HRA.
 There are a large number of plan and strategy documents which could be considered.
 We have focussed our attention on county and district level plans which provide for development in Tendring District and districts within which the scoped-in European sites are located, and reviewed the findings of any associated HRA work for these plans, where available.
-The National Infrastructure Planning website was also reviewed to identify projects consideration for their potential in-combination effects on the European sites scoped into this HRA. - 3.23 It should be noted that this HRA Screening assesses Part 2 of the Tendring District Draft Local Plan (i.e. not the Strategic Part 1 plan shared with Braintree and Colchester).
-The plans and projects which we considered for their potential in-combination effects were as follows: - The Strategic Local Plan (North Essex Authorities) which forms Part 1 of the Tendring District Draft Local Plan. - Colchester Core Strategy Review, - Braintree District Local Plan. - Babergh District Core Strategy & Policies (2011 2031) Local Plan. - Suffolk Coastal District Preferred Options Site Allocations and Area Specific Policies. - Maldon District Local Development Plan 2014-2029. - Essex Minerals Local Plan. - Essex Waste Local Plan.
+The National Infrastructure Planning website was also reviewed to identify projects consideration for their potential in-combination effects on the European sites scoped into this HRA. - 3.27 It should be noted that this HRA Screening assesses Section 2 of the Tendring District Draft Publication Local Plan (i.e. not the Strategic Section 1 plan shared with Braintree and Colchester).
+The plans and projects which we considered for their potential in-combination effects were as follows: - The Strategic Local Plan (North Essex Authorities) which forms Section 1 of the Tendring District Draft Publication Local Plan. - Colchester Core Strategy Review, - Braintree District Local Plan. - Babergh District Core Strategy & Policies (2011 2031) Local Plan. - Suffolk Coastal District Preferred Options Site Allocations and Area Specific Policies. - Maldon District Local Development Plan 2014-2029. - Essex Minerals Local Plan. - Essex Waste Local Plan. - Essex Local Transport Plan. - 3.28 The review of potential in-combination effects with the above plans is set out in Appendix 3.